smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOCacheHost-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy allows you to set one or more Microsoft Connected Cache servers that will be used by your client(s).
+Specifies one or more Microsoft Connected Cache servers that will be used by your client(s).
 One or more values can be added as either fully qualified domain names (FQDN) or IP addresses.
 To add multiple values, separate each FQDN or IP address by commas.
 <!-- DOCacheHost-Description-End -->

 <!-- DOCacheHost-Editable-Begin -->